atsaloli/cicd/PITCHME.md

 - a mock Stage environment (for User Acceptance Testing)
 - a mock Prod environment

+Trust relationships:
+- `gitlab-runner` user can SSH to Stage environment
+- `gitlab-runner` user can push to Git
+- Prod environment can pull from Git

 This next section will deal with configuring CI/CD pipelines.

 It's purpose is to get you more familiar with GitLab's CI syntax and capabilities.